www.decanthropy.com

 Environmental Design

-Decanthropy developed a structural equity strategy for Figure3 informed by business and futures thinking to align corporate aspirations, brand, and values for impact.
+Working with the leadership and executive teams, Decanthropy developed a brand-specific equity strategy for a leading design firm.
+Business and futures thinking combined to align corporate aspirations, brand, and values for meaningful change.

 Optimization + Implementation